gabriel-candeia/Maze-Solver/README.md

 # Maze Solver
 ## Description
 ![](showcase.png)
 A simple maze solver/generator I did to improve my javascript and to play with some graphs.
+Check the project running at https://gabriel-candeia.github.io/Maze-Solver/.

 ## How are mazes born?
 ![](maze_generation.png)